liizfq/hermes-threadline/README.md

 > **`compileSdk` mismatch notice:** `sdk-local` is configured with `compileSdk = 36` while the `:app` module targets `compileSdk = 35`.
 This may produce a warning during build but does not block the build.
 It is tracked as a known issue and will be aligned in a future update.

 If you need to update the SDK bindings or native library, make the changes in the SDK submodule repository and update the submodule pointer in this repository.

-## Privacy & Security

-- Connections travel over HTTPS; the network security configuration disallows cleartext traffic and trusts only system certificate authorities.
-- No telemetry or analytics SDK is bundled or configured in the app.
-- Push notifications are routed through the UnifiedPush framework — choose your own distributor or use the built-in ntfy channel.
-Endpoint URLs, access tokens, and UnifiedPush instance identifiers are stored locally on the device via `SharedPreferences`.

 ## Known limitations